-7.3.2 Communication Resources: The provider shares information with parents about common child-rearing issues such as signs of infectious disease or temper tantrums.
+7.3.2 Communication Resources: The provider shares information with parents about common childrearing issues such as signs of infectious disease or temper tantrums daily.
 The provider has information about community resources that offer services to parents and children.
 These resources may include, but are not limited to, health, mental health, nutrition/fitness, child care resource and referral, special needs, care for infants including breast feeding supports, and child care subsidies.
+Included in this communication is a health/medical consultant to address any recommendations about the program's practices and written health policies to ensure health promotion and prevention of infection and injury.
+Communication daily with the parents regarding their child's day, the child's daily classroom experiences, is a key to success.
+The parent handbook is used to be fully explain the commitment the program has for the parent's child.